 I found out about the Institute of Code while I was living in San Francisco and saw a few of the travel bloggers I follow go and try the program.
 For me, this was a dream!
 A luxury coding and yoga camp in Bali!?
 Count me in.

-I’ve always had a thing for designing web pages because I’ve had 4 blogs in my life and a Myspace, of course (haha).
+As for Institute of Code, I’ve always had a thing for designing web pages because I’ve had 4 blogs in my life and a Myspace, of course (haha).
 I’ve found myself spending hours upon hours in the code trying to teach myself.
 Finally, I found a place that I could learn how to do it in a magical location.

 So, I signed up for the IOC newsletter and one day I got an email saying that they were doing a scholarship for their camp in Bali!
 On a whim, I decided to apply for the scholarship and a few weeks later I found out I got it!
 I was soo soo excited but found out that it was going to be really soon and it wasn’t going to work out with my schedule in Laos at all.
 Luckily, they were super flexible with me and I got to go to the next class in March.